Pepp38/Savior/README.md

 Initializes Savior and attaches to matching forms.

+Returns `{ ok: boolean, core?: SaviorCore, reason?: string }`.

 ### `Savior.destroy()`

-Detaches listeners and stops timers.
+Detaches listeners and stops all timers.

 ### `Savior.getDraft(formId, options?)`

-Returns the current stored draft for a given `formId` (or `null` if none / stale).
+Returns the stored draft for a given `formId`, or `null` if none exists or if the draft is stale.

 ### `Savior.clearDraft(formId)`

-Clears the stored draft for `formId`.
+Clears the stored draft for the given `formId`.

 ### `Savior.exportDraft(formId)`

-Exports the stored draft payload (useful for debugging or support).
+Exports the raw draft payload (useful for debugging or support tooling).

 ### `Savior.checkSupport(driver?)`

-Returns `{ supported: boolean, reason?: string }` for the chosen driver (or default).
+Returns `{ supported: boolean, reason?: string }` for the selected driver (or default).

 ### Drivers